-1880s – At the top of the Market Place opposite the church.
 From the left is Pettifer, the builder’s.
 Next comes a barber’s, shown by the barber’s pole outside the shop.
 Under the overhang was a sweet shop where the lady owner would serve customers through the window but wouldn’t allow them inside.
 These three buildings were demolished in 1890 and replaced with #1 the Salutation Hotel and #2 now occupied by Crowdy & Rose Solicitors.
 The second photo, looking from the church down the east side of the Market Place starts with the same three buildings.
-The four white squares above the ground floor windows of #5 the Pump House are where the letters BANK were chiselled out when the County of Gloucester Bank moved there.
+The four white squares above the ground floor windows of #5 the Pump House are where the letters ‘BANK’ were chiselled out when the County of Gloucester Bank moved there.
 The building was then used as offices by the Eagle Brewery followed by a club for ex-servicemen before becoming the Community Centre.
 The building where there is a protruding window was Liddiard’s grocery stores (???).
 The Portwell can be seen on the right-hand side.

-c.1880s – Back to an earlier view of the buildings lower down on the east side of Market Place with London Street on the right.
+c.1880s – Back to an earlier view of the buildings lower down on the east side of the Market Place, with London Street just visible on the far right.
 The entrance to Haines’ premises, who was a solicitor and also ran a postal lending library, was the doorway that can be seen just in London Street.
 From the left is #7 George Ernest, grocer and bacon curer; #7a Liddiard, grocer; #8 the County of Gloucester Bank; #9 Lay, baker and confectioner; #10 Cooper, Chymist .
 Most of these buildings had a separate passageway, from the Market Place, to gain access to the living accommodation, plus one from Swan Lane to the buildings used for the storage of goods and the stabling of horses.